 Still have general questions about therapy?
 Feel free to download this Psychotherapy FAQs Sheet.

 Interested in a brief (10 min) complimentary phone consultation?
 If you are still "shopping around" or want to ask a few key questions before booking, a short consultation can help.
 Use the contact form or send me an email so we can schedule a time to talk more over the phone about what you're looking for from this experience and determine if we're a "good fit".
 Don't forget to include a good contact number.
-Again, your participation in a consultation does not constitute the beginning of a professional treatment relationship.
+Your participation in a consultation does not constitute the beginning of a professional treatment relationship.

 Dr. Andrews is also proud member of the Therapy for Black Girls Directory.
 The TBG Podcast has a wealth of information about various psychology-related topics as well.
 Give it a listen if you’re interested in mental health related topics and love a good “poddie”.

 Fees & Insurance

 For interested clients who wish to pay directly for psychotherapy services, the hourly rates are $175 for the initial session (consisting of a diagnostic evaluation and treatment planning) and either $150 (for 45 minutes) or $175 (for 60 minutes) for all following therapy sessions (the sessions in which you learn skills, as mentioned above).
 Payment is due in full at the time of service.
 A credit card is required on file to reserve your initial session time.
 Credit cards as well as Health Savings Account (HSA) or Flexible Spending Account (FSA) cards are accepted for service payments.
 You should check with your provider to ensure that you can use your HSA/FSA card for therapy before you use it for services.
 Interested in learning more about HSAs/FSAs and therapy?
 This link may be particularly helpful.